Kangdi123/RobustUIE/README.md

+# RobustIE

+This is the official code release of the following paper:

-<h1 align="center"> Towards Robust Universal Information Extraction: Dataset, Evaluation, and Solution </h1>
+Towards Robust Universal Information Extraction: Dataset, Evaluation, and Solution

+## Usage

+### Environment Setup